ScilifelabDataCentre/OrderPortal/README.md

 The facility staff must only be able to see data belonging to their facility.

-An external scientist should be able to view a page where all orders are shown, regardless of facility.
+An external scientist should be able to view a page where all his/hers orders are shown, regardless of facility.

-A user should be allowed to specify which other users are to be allowed access to their orders by default.
-Access should then also be editable on an order-by-order basis.
+A user should be allowed to specify which other users should be allowed access to their orders.

-A user should be able to set the level of email communication for an order, or generally.

 Order template
 --------------